pancsta/asyncmachine-go/README.md

 ## Getting Started

 [`/pkg/machine`](pkg/machine/README.md) is a mandatory ready, while the code of [`/pkg/node`](pkg/node/supervisor.go) is the most interesting one.
-Examples in [`/examples`](/examples/README.md) and [`/docs/manual.md`](/docs/manual.md) are good for a general grasp, while [`/docs/diagrams.md`](/docs/diagrams.md) go deeper into implementation details.
+Examples in [`/examples`](/examples/README.md) are good for a general grasp, while [`/docs/manual.md`](/docs/manual.md) and [`/docs/diagrams.md`](/docs/diagrams.md) go deeper into implementation details.
 Reading tests is always a good idea.

 ## Packages

-This monorepo offer the following importable packages and runnable tools:
+This monorepo offers the following importable packages and runnable tools:

 - [`/pkg/helpers`](/pkg/helpers/README.md) Useful functions when working with async state machines.
 - [`/pkg/history`](/pkg/history/README.md) History tracking and traversal.